Raanan Gissin

-Raanan Gissin (born 1949) is an Israeli political scientist, analyst and consultant specializing in the Arab–Israeli conflict.
+Raanan Gissin (רענן גיסין; 28 February 1949 – 26 June 2023) was an Israeli political scientist, analyst and consultant specializing in the Arab–Israeli conflict.
 He was senior adviser to Israeli Prime Minister Ariel Sharon and a frequent spokesman for the Israeli government on CNN, MSNBC, and Fox.

-Life
+Early life and education

-Gissin has Israeli Jewish roots with his family going back five generations.
-Raanan Gissim was born in Ra'anana, Israel, in 1949; thus, the selection of his name.
-In July, 1949 his parents moved in to found kibbutz HaSolelim.
-He was born there February 28, 1949.
+Gissin had Israeli Jewish roots with his family going back five generations, and was born in Ra'anana, Israel, thus, the selection of his name.
+In July 1949, his parents moved to kibbutz HaSolelim.
+He was born there 28 February 1949.

 When my great-grandparents came from Russia a hundred and fifty years ago, my grandfather came with a Bible in one hand and a rifle in another, and his hand was extended to the Arabs who lived here, some did make business with him and others who fought him had to meet the wrath of his rifle, and that’s how you live in the Middle East.